 Another example, of course, is the stock market…

 Investors in search of returns have bid up stocks to bubble heights following years of artificially depressed interest rates.
-Big corporations have tried to manipulate their own share prices higher by engaging in leveraged stock buybacks, even at lofty recent valuations.
+Big corporations have tried to manipulate their share prices higher by engaging in leveraged stock buybacks, even at lofty recent valuations.

 Warren Buffett defended stock buybacks of Berkshire Hathaway in his latest letter to shareholders while noting such practices can be destructive if done regardless of value:

 “Assuming that we buy at a discount to Berkshire’s intrinsic value – which certainly will be our intention – repurchases will benefit both those shareholders leaving the company and those who stay….
-Obviously, repurchases should be price-sensitive: Blindly buying an overpriced stock is value-destructive, a fact lost on many promotional or ever-optimistic CEOs.”
+Repurchases should be price-sensitive: Blindly buying an overpriced stock is value-destructive, a fact lost on many promotional or ever-optimistic CEOs.”

 A composite of equity leverage including margin accounts and leveraged exchange-traded products shows total leverage at an all-time high last December.
 A deleveraging event started to take hold into Christmas… until the U.S. Treasury Secretary convened the “Plunge Protection Team” and Federal Reserve chairman Jerome Powell turned dovish.